Aliiiw/Games-App/README.md

-# Movie-App
+# Games-App
-movie app using mvvm and api with Jetpack Compose
+Games app using mvvm and api with Jetpack Compose